 After investing time and money to create great labels for your products, it would be a shame for them to peel off.
 Certain products are destined to encounter moisture, whether they sit in a cooler, sweat after being refrigerated, or encounter water during the application process.
-While not all labeling plays well with water, there are ways to allow labels to stay strong and look great even after they’ve been exposed to moisture.
+While not all labels plays well with water, there are ways to allow them to stay strong and look great even after they’ve been exposed to moisture.
 Here’s what you should consider when investing in waterproof labels.

 Find an Appropriate Label Adhesive

 Water can put you in a bind when you choose an adhesive for your labels.
 Even if your label itself is waterproof, a label adhesive needs to be able to withstand everything from regular moisture to complete submersion or else you’ll be stuck with a label that’s falling off the bottle.

 Fortunately, there are moisture-resistant label adhesives designed to specifically combat this issue.
 One drawback is that the presence of water may eliminate certain types of adhesives from your selection.
 For example, humidity and wet environments can pose problems for removable labels, so you may want to avoid them if you want a truly waterproof label.